In time of division, GCU students unite

 “As Christians we are called to love, to show love, so what better way than to show love in community?” said Zach Broussely, manager of the Multicultural Office, who added that more than 70 countries and 40 tribes are represented among the student body.
 “We are all human and all created in God’s image.
 We want to show we are all unified.”

-They were American born and raised, honoring their grandparents from Europe, or children remembering their birthplace in Chili, such as Taya Zimmerman, clutching the flag of a place she has never returned to since early childhood.
+They were American born and raised, honoring their grandparents from Europe, or children remembering their birthplace in Chile, such as Taya Zimmerman, clutching the flag of a place she has never returned to since early childhood.

 Students showed the joy in being a Lope and representing their native countries during the Unity Walk.